fhiso/basic-concepts/basic-concepts.md

 ------           -----------------------------------------------

 ### Range

+{.note}  This section defines a *property* to describe way other *properties* are to be used.
+It is part of the infrastructure for defining extensions to FHISO standards or new, compatible standards, and is used by applications during *discovery*, support for which is *optional*.

 The **range** of a *property* is a formal specification of allowable values for that *property*.
 It *shall* be a *class name* or a *datatype